MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/service-overview-and-network-port-requirements.md

 ### Distributed Transaction Coordinator

 The Distributed Transaction Coordinator (DTC) system service coordinates transactions that are distributed across multiple computer systems and resource managers, such as databases, message queues, file systems, or other transaction-protected resource managers.
-The DTC system service is required if transactional components are configured through COM+.
-It is also required for transactional queues in Message Queuing (also known as MSMQ) and SQL Server operations that span multiple systems.
+The DTC system service is required if transactional components are configured through Component Object Model (COM)+.
+It's also required for transactional queues in Message Queuing (also known as MSMQ) and SQL Server operations that span multiple systems.

 System service name: **MSDTC**